Social Constructions of Autism-Related Movements

 - Consciencism: As developed by Kwame Nkrumah (1909–1972), it emphasizes a

 pan-Africanism based on common experiences, history, and culture.
 Colonialism and slavery are opposed by socialism.
+It is somewhat similar to Paulo Freire’s concept of conscientization.

 - Black Liberation Theology: A perspective taken within many African American churches.
 It was started in the 1960s by James Cone, a Union Theological Seminary professor.
 The focus, grounded in Christianity, in on the common sufferings of Black people.
 A variation of this movement can be seen in the Nation of Islam under Elijah Muhammad and Louis Farrakhan.